 First of all, open your terminal or command prompt.

-Activate virtual environment.
-If you are using Linux, do this:
+Let’s activate our virtual environment.
+If you are using Linux, entering command below in terminal.

 If you are using Windows, the activate script is inside folder “venv/Scripts/” and run it like this:

-If virtual environment is active, on the left your terminal will look alike this
+If your virtual environment is active, the name will appear on the left side of your terminal as shown in the image below.

 Install Django using pip

-After creating a project, these how the files and folders inside your root folder myblog
+After creating a project, this is how the files and folders inside your root folder, myblog, appear.

-At this time, you can run the website with minimal feature.
-Run this syntax in your terminal inside root folder
+At this time, you can run the website with limited features.
+Execute this command in your terminal within the root folder.

-By default in development mode, Django will display the website output on localhost, or 127.0.0.1, with port number 8000.
-Open a web browser and type http://127.0.0.1:8000, or http://localhost:8000 then a page will appear as shown in the picture.
-The 127.0.0.1 is the Loopback IP and can be replaced with http://localhost.
-If it is running on a server, then the IP address is the server IP address.
+By default, when running in development mode, Django displays the website output on localhost (or 127.0.0.1) at port number 8000.
+To view the site, open a web browser and enter either http://127.0.0.1:8000 or http://localhost:8000.
+This will load the webpage as shown in the image below.
+The 127.0.0.1 refers to the Loopback IP and can be replaced with http://localhost.
+If you are running the application on a server, you’ll need to use the server’s IP address instead.

 Next in part two we will create access to backend admin and make a super user.
 Part Two